 Auburn hires ex-Mississippi State athletic director Cohen

-AUBURN, Ala.
-(AP) Auburn named former Mississippi State athletic director John Cohen to the same position on Monday, charging him with hiring a new football coach.
+AUBURN, Ala. – Auburn named former Mississippi State athletic director John Cohen to the same position on Monday, charging him with hiring a new football coach.

 The school announced Cohen’s hire about six hours after saying that President Chris Roberts had fired second-year Tigers coach Bryan Harsin.